 - Intercepting the logic that creates and returns a new Task.
-The logic of the asynchronous operation represented by the Task is not intercepted, and the Task's status, return value and thrown exception are not handled by an aspect.
+The logic of the asynchronous operation represented by the Task is not intercepted, and the status of Task, return value and thrown exception are not handled by an aspect.
 This is what happens when you intercept a Task-returning method with an aspect implementing only OnInvoke(MethodInterceptionArgs). - Intercepting both the logic that instantiates the Task and the logic of the Task.
 In this case, you intercept the asynchronous operation represented by the task.
-You can await for the completion of the task, and you can handle the task's return value and thrown exception inside the aspect.
+You can await for the completion of the task, and you can handle the return value of the task and thrown exception inside the aspect.
 This interception mode is called semantic advising.